1952 VFL season

-Premiership season
+Background

 In 1952, the VFL competition consisted of twelve teams of 18 on-the-field players each, plus two substitute players, known as the 19th man and the 20th man.
 A player could be substituted for any reason; however, once substituted, a player could not return to the field of play under any circumstances.

 Teams played each other in a home-and-away season of 19 rounds.

 There was an extra round (round 8), in addition to 1951's 18 rounds.
 Promoted as a "National Day Round", it was held on the Saturday (14 June) of the Queen's Birthday weekend and saw all clubs play a match for premiership points at country or interstate locations, while the Victorian State side played against the West Australian State side at Melbourne Cricket Ground.

 The season was constructed as follows: in rounds 1 to 7 and 9 to 12 the teams played each other.
 Round 8, the "National Day Round", was the reverse of round 11 (and the designated round 8 "home team" was the reverse of that in round 11).
 Rounds 13 to 19 were the "home-and-away reverse" of rounds 1 to 7.

 Once the 19 round home-and-away season had finished, the 1952 VFL Premiers were determined by the specific format and conventions of the Page–McIntyre system.